SWEG-2015EC-Batch/Pixel-Pioneers/ETS_1062_15_NATNAEL_SOLOMON/Activity_3.1/printing_patterns/README.md

         Display the options for asterisk patterns
         ask the user to enter the number of their choice Read the input into choice3
-        Prompt the user to enter the number of rows Read the input into row
+        ask the user to enter the number of rows
+        Read the input into row

        - Based on choice3, execute the corresponding pattern code using switch-case